denizetkar/tum-adlr-ss21-07/README.md

       --policy {MlpPolicy,CnnPolicy,RnnPolicy,CnnRnnPolicy}
                             Type of the policy network.
       --env ENV             String representation of the gym environment.
+      --max-absolute-reward MAX_ABSOLUTE_REWARD
+                            Maximum value of the absolute reward from the environment.
+      --max-eps-len MAX_EPS_LEN
+                            Maximum possible length of an episode in the environment.
       --atari               Flag for performing Atari preprocessing on observations.
       --rng-seed RNG_SEED   The seed to be used for all random number generators